 The disk creator allows you to write information to CDs, DVDs and Memory Cards.
 To open the disk creator, click the DICOM CD/DVD Creator button on the toolbar.
 To select the tab location (in the current window, in a separate window or in the full screen mode), click on the arrow on the right side of the button.
-To open the creator window in a new tab in the current window, click on the left side of the button.
+To open the creator window in a new tab in the current window, click on the button.

 The disk creator window is shown in Fig. 14.1.

 To work with the creator, the Work Folder should be set up, i.e. the folder to store the disk image to be written.
 By default, the Work Folder is located in the temporary folder of the operating system.
 To change it, click on the Select the work folder where DICOM CD/DVD image will be created button and select the directory in the dialog that opens.
 If, when opening the creator, the Work Folder already contains data, then the dialog with the question Do you want to clear Work Folder before inserting new data? is displayed.
 Click OK to clear or Cancel to leave the data.